postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 ### About root files

 An API definition's root file contains references to other files in the API definition.
 If you made a tree diagram of the relationships between all files in an API definition, the root file would be the file at the top of the tree.
 When you [create a new API definition](/docs/designing-and-developing-your-api/creating-an-api/) or [import an API](/docs/designing-and-developing-your-api/importing-an-api/), Postman will intelligently determine the root file based on the references across the files.
+API definitions don't support references which are external links or present within a separate API.

 For OpenAPI 3.0 API definitions, Postman detects root files intelligently based on the content and references within files while importing or creating an API definition.
 You can't set a file as root for OpenAPI 3.0.
 OpenAPI can only have one root file.
 If you delete the root file, Postman will recalculate the next candidate for the root file automatically.